Market Whales and Their Recent Bets on AXP Options

-Investors with a lot of money to spend have taken a bullish stance on American Express (NYSE:AXP).
+Investors with a lot of money to spend have taken a bearish stance on American Express (NYSE:AXP).

 And retail traders should know.